Leo10401/MeetCap/backend/README.md

 # CapMeet Backend

 Backend server for the CapMeet Google Meet caption summarizer extension.
 This service receives caption data from the Chrome extension and uses Google's Gemini AI to generate meeting summaries.
+It also provides user authentication and meeting storage capabilities.

 ## Setup